 Screen Bodies invites submissions to be considered for a forthcoming general issue.
 We welcome work that focuses on matters of embodiment in media arts from any of the disciplinary or methodological perspectives described below.
 Research articles are typically between 6k-9k words.
 Please see our website for details about the inclusion of artwork/images (www.berghahnjournals.com/submissions).

-Manuscripts submissions and book reviews should be submitted to Andrew J. Ball at firstname.lastname@example.org by June 1, 2021.
+Manuscripts submissions and book reviews should be submitted to Andrew J. Ball at firstname.lastname@example.org by or before November 1, 2022.

 For more information, including the style guide, visit www.berghahnjournals.com/screen-bodies